- for Firestone Customers85

 This credit card’s most attractive feature is the special financing offer.
 Every time you make a purchase of at least $299 and pay with the co-branded Firestone credit card, you have six months to pay off the purchase without paying interest.
 The catch is that you have to pay off the balance within six months since the date of purchase, otherwise interest will apply to the full amount.
 You have to create a payment plan that works for you.
 If you can be sure you can pay off your new tires or auto maintenance within the promotional period, it’s worth it.
 If you need more time a card with a longer 0% promo offer might be a better option.

 Besides the promotional APR offer, this card lacks benefits.
 It doesn’t earn any rewards, be it cash back or points.
 Nada.
 However, as a cardholder, you’ll receive special discounts in the mail on service, such as oil changes or tire rotations.
+If you're primarily interested in interest-free financing for a big purchase, check out these other options.

 If your credit history leaves a lot to be desired and you would like to improve your financial situation, store cards like the Firestone credit card are easier to obtain, and it might be a good idea to get one.
 On-time payment history will help you increase your score while paying no annual fees.
 Just make sure to make at least the minimum payment every month and pay off the balance in full in six months because the APR is too high be paying interest.